Metropolis-Condominium-Management-Inc/.github/profile/README.md

 ## 🛠️ How to Contribute

-We appreciate all contributions!
+We appreciate all contributions for your respective teams!
 Whether you’re reporting issues or building features, here’s how you can help:

 1. 🔭 **Explore our repositories**
 2. 💬 **Check open issues**